-Saturday, July 23 welterweight Jose Benavidez Jr (24-0, 16 KO) will face Francisco Santana (24-4-1, 12 KO).
-Here’s my candid Q&A with the boxer who definitely has something to prove.
+On Saturday July 23, welterweight and former WBA super lightweight interim champion Jose Benavidez Jr (24-0, 16 KO) will face Francisco Santana (24-4-1, 12 KO).
+RealSport spoke with a fighter who definitely has something to prove.

-You’ve come a long way since defeating Herrera and moving up to welterweight.
+RealSport: You’ve come a long way since defeating Mauricio Herrera and moving up to welterweight.
 What has been your biggest career challenge since moving up?

-You brought your strength and conditioning coach back for the Santana fight.
-How has this impacted your preparation in contrast to where you were against Siqueira?
+RS: You brought your strength and conditioning coach back for the Santana fight.
+How has this impacted your preparation, compared to where you were against Sidney Siqueira?

-You’ve been calling out Crawford for a while.
-What do you need to do against Santana to solidify that match-up for you?
+RS: You’ve been calling out Terence Crawford for a while.
+What do you need to do against Santana to solidify that matchup for you?

-You don’t strike me as a cat guy.
-But, you have an exotic pet.
+RS: You don’t strike me as a cat guy, but you have an exotic pet.
 How did you end up with this Savannah cat?
 Who’s taking care of her during camp?

-Top Rank’s “Hands of Stone” Terence Crawford vs. Viktor Postol championship Saturday July 23, at the MGM Grand Garden Arena in Las Vegas.
-HBO Pay-Per-View kicks off at 9:00 p.m.
+Jose will be fighting on the undercard of Top Rank’s “Hands of Stone” Terence Crawford vs. Viktor Postol championship match this Saturday July 23, at the MGM Grand Garden Arena in Las Vegas.
+HBO pay-per-view kicks off at 9:00 p.m.
 ET / 6:00 p.m.
 PT.